-Board of CEO CFO
+Board of Trustees CEO CFO

-Trustees

 Goods and one-off services

 In approved budget >£200k £200k £50k

 Not in budget - emergency >£50k £50k £10k

 Not in budget >£10k £10k Nil

-Not in budget but separately funded >£100k £100k £50k
+Not in budget but separately funded >£200k £200k £50k

-Contracts for services that bridge more than one financial year >£200k £200k £50k

-Any purchase for good or services that exceeds OJEU limits, within the TRUST, must follow an appropriate OJEU compliant procurement process.
+Any purchase for good or services that exceeds OJEU limits, within the Trust, must follow an appropriate OJEU compliant procurement process.

-Proposed purchases for goods or services amounting to more than £50k across the trust should be brought to the Operations Committee of Full Board for evaluation and at the discretion of the committee/board may require a full tender, or use of an existing framework.
+Proposed purchases for goods or services amounting to more than £200k across the trust should be brought to the Operations Committee of Full Board for evaluation and at the discretion of the committee/board may require a full tender, or use of an existing framework.
 Where goods or services are supplied by a single supplier, or where the goods or services are previously identified as the trust's preference it may not be possible to receive alternative quotes, and alternative justification and alternative options may be required to justify value for money.